farrandi/autonomous_robot_competition_2020/README.md

 * `lab_##`: Code used for weekly ENPH 480 labs (## indicates which week)
 * `robot`: Code for the actual robot
 * `tools`: Dependencies/other tools we use
+* `files`: Useful pdfs/files to reference while coding

 To reduce clutter, please only push your source code to each of these folders.
+Please limit the 'files' uploaded and mostly refer to our Google Drive for sharing.

 ## File Naming
 Most of the files will be called main.cpp, so please save them to the corresponding folders.